 - Studies have shown that physical activity is important for everyone.
-Physical activity has a variety of benefits, including reducing risk of stroke, high blood pressure, diabetes, some cancers, premature death, and depression. - More walking, bicycling, and physical activity can also provide an increased sense of community and less social isolation, higher cognitive functioning, less air pollution and fewer climate changing emissions. - Physical inactivity and obesity do not affect all communities equally.
-These conditions are disproportionately prevalent in low-income communities and communities of color.
-With more than 38 percent of Latino youth and almost 36 percent of African American youth obese or overweight, chronic disease is major threat to well-being and equitable outcomes.
+Physical activity has a variety of benefits, including reducing risk of stroke, high blood pressure, diabetes, some cancers, premature death, and depression. - More walking, bicycling, and physical activity can also provide an increased sense of community and less social isolation, higher cognitive functioning, less air pollution and fewer climate changing emissions.3 - Physical inactivity and obesity do not affect all communities equally.
+These conditions, which can affect quality of life and lead to premature mortality, are disproportionately prevalent in low-income communities and communities of color.
+Black and Latinx youth have higher rates of obesity than white and Asian American youth.